ameliasquires/lullaby/docs/net/listen.md

 res:sendfile(filepath, options?)

+this can return an error if the file is not found or if the user does not have read permissions

 res.header["Content-Type"] is set automatically (unless already set) depending on the file extention, using /etc/mime.types, or whatever option was supplied to listen (see listen options)

 options table